gemc/clas12Tags_old/README.md

 source /group/clas12/gemc/environment.csh

-If no tag is given, the env will load the latest tag automatically.
+If no tag is given, the script will load the latest tag automatically.

 Tags
 ----

 - 3a.0.0: git commit f9e1251, Dec 1 2016.
 Includes FTOF and CTOF paddle delays from CCDB.